Cecil Aspinall-Oglander

-Brigadier General Cecil Faber Aspinall-Oglander (8 February 1878 – 23 May 1959) was a British Army officer and military historian, noted for his works on the First World War.
+Brigadier-General Cecil Faber Aspinall-Oglander, (8 February 1878 – 23 May 1959) was a British Army officer and military historian, noted for his works on the First World War.

 Early life

 Cecil Faber Aspinall was born in Wrexham, Wales, on 8 February 1878, the eldest son of Henry Edmund Aspinall and Kate née Williams.
 He received his formal education at the Isle of Wight College, and Rugby School.

 Military career

 Aspinall was commissioned as a second lieutenant in the 4th Volunteer Battalion, East Surrey Regiment, on 12 January 1898, and was promoted to lieutenant before transferring to the 7th (Royal South Middlesex Militia) Battalion, Royal Fusiliers on 19 April 1900.
 Although the 7th Royal Fusiliers had not yet been embodied for full-time service (it served in home defence during the Second Boer War), Aspinall was immediately seconded for service in West Africa.
 He served with the West African Frontier Force in the Third Ashanti Expedition and was mentioned in Colonel James Willcocks' despatch for his good work during an attack on the fortified village of Obassa during the fierce fighting on 30 September that effectively ended the campaign.

 After the Ashanti campaign, Aspinall was granted a regular commission as a second lieutenant in the Royal Munster Fusiliers (RMF) backdated to April 1900 but did not join the regiment until October 1900.
 He was seconded for service with the Army Service Corps in the Second Boer War, and served with it in operations in Cape Colony from August to December 1901 and in Orange River Colony from February to May 1902.
 He was promoted to lieutenant in the RMF on 6 February 1902.

-Aspinall was promoted to captain on 2 August 1908 and having passed staff college he served as a staff captain and General Staff Officer Grade 3 (GSO3) at Army Headquarters in India for four years from 26 January 1909.
+Aspinall was promoted to captain on 2 August 1908 and having passed the Staff College, Camberley, he served as a staff captain and General Staff Officer Grade 3 (GSO3) at Army Headquarters in India for four years from 26 January 1909.
 From 1 October 1913 he was at the War Office in London as a GSO2.